 The first case bears reference of a mining company in the Ermelo District being cited for two contraventions in terms of NEMA and a further contravention in relation to the National Water Act.
 The charges focussed specifically on the failed responsibilities of the company, directors, mine manager and environmental officers to adhere to environmental legislation.
-The Ermelo Regional Magistrate Court could however not rule in the specific case as the NPA and legal representatives of the Golfview Mining (Pty) Ltd Company settled in terms of a section 105A state plea agreement.
+The Ermelo Regional Magistrate Court ruled to hold directors and individuals accountable under the aforementioned legislation as the NPA and legal representatives of the Golfview Mining (Pty) Ltd Company settled in terms of a section 105A state plea agreement.
 The case constituted a landmark for environmental prosecution signalling the first case in which the court sought to hold directors and individuals liable in terms of their individual capacity.
 The sentence in relation to the transgression confirmed the payment of R3m to the Mpumalanga Province and a further R1m on non-compliance thereof in five years.
 In recognition of the prospect determined by NEMA allowing for rehabilitation of the affected environment the company was instructed to contribute between R50m and R100m for rehabilitation.

-Another recent case confirming clear intent by the NPA to enforce the section 34 criminal sanctions was heard by the Nelspruit Regional Magistrate Court when a company called Nkomati Anthracite (Pty) Ltd. was prosecuted on four transgressions concurrently of both the National Environmental Management Act and the National Water Act.
+Another recent case confirming clear intent by the NPA to enforce the section 34 criminal sanctions was heard by the Nelspruit Regional Magistrate Court when a company called Nkomati Anthracite (Pty) Ltd was prosecuted on four transgressions concurrently of both the National Environmental Management Act and the National Water Act.

-The above case law can therefore indicate the increasing possibility of “persons” including local government sectors being held accountable in terms of their failure to either prevent or mitigate the detrimental effects of spillages of effluent pollution of our water resources.
+The above case law can therefore indicate the increasing possibility of “persons” including local government sectors being held accountable in terms of their failure to either prevent or mitigate the detrimental effects of spillages of effluent pollution into our water resources.

 CONCLUSION

-History dictates that the time for procrastination has passed in relation to the protection of our water resources.
-Allowing unrestrained effluent discharge into our natural resources will inevitably cause massive health risks leaving us to account for a crisis that we ourselves have created.
+Based on the growth of South Africa’s population and our economic potential our water resources will become increasingly further strained noting that South Africa is a water scarce country, thus the time for procrastination has passed in relation to the protection of our water resources and conservation of all natural resources become increasingly important.
+Continued unrestrained effluent discharge into our natural resources could inevitably foresee massive health risks leaving us to account for a crisis that we ourselves have created.
 We are not only exposed to the possibility of a sanitation threat, but also the reality of polluting the limited water resources in our water scarce country.
 The above facts could foresee the possibility of severe deterioration of public health should caution not be applied.
-Negligence in cases of effluent discharges could be resolved through similar provisions as utilized in ensuring compliance in the industrial and mining sectors which allows for foreseeable criminal sanctions against both corporate structure and individuals hiding behind the corporate veil.
+Negligence in cases of effluent discharges could be resolved through similar provisions as utilized in ensuring compliance in the industrial and mining sectors which allows for foreseeable criminal sanctions against both corporate structure and individuals that hide behind the corporate veil.
 However the applicability or feasibility of the legislation and case law utilized in the mining sector need to be tested when dealing with effluent discharge transgressions in the field of waste water treatment plants.
 Good governance should require reasonable caution in protecting our resources.

 CONFLICT OF INTEREST